SCIAA CHARTER SCHOOL AND ASD INFORMATION

 ENTRY INTO GAMES

-Charter School ID badges will allow you free entry plus 1 in to all contests in which your school participates.
+Charter School ID badges will allow you free entry into all contests in which your school participates.
 TSSAA ID Cards and/or Championship cards will allow you entry into all other regular and/or post season contests in accordance to the rules specified on the pass.
-Schools should allow SCS employees with ID badges free entry plus 1 in to all contests in which their school participates.
+Schools may also purchase SCS badges for $30 from the SCS office of security on Monday, Wednesday and Friday using cash or school check only as another options for entry passes.
+Charter/ASD schools should allow SCS employees with ID badges free entry into all contests in which their school participates and vice versa.

 Schools are responsible for providing adequate security at all home games and other after hour school events.
 SCS security will provide this service at a cost.
 Please make a formal request by email.
 Security will need at least a 72 hour notice if these requests will be done on an as needed basis; however we are prepared to do the entire year of events and can bill you all for these services.
 Contact Chrystal Epps EPPSCN@scsk12.org